phlip9/dotfiles/README.md

 $ ssh-keygen -a 100 -t ed25519 -f ~/.ssh/id_ed25519 -C "phlip9@phliptop"
 ```

++ Note: don't use a password on Windows since the GUI password check doesn't seem
+  to work for tty-less use (Obsidian Git)

 + Add the key to: https://github.com/settings/keys

 + Append the following to `~/.ssh/config`: